sarveshtiku/BioMuse-MIPR/README.md

 - **Open-Source Toolkit**: Release Zotero → BioMuse conversion toolkit
 - **Real-time Evaluation**: Live benchmarking during research workflows

-## Contributing

-We welcome contributions!
-Please see our contributing guidelines for details on:
-- Code style and standards
-- Testing requirements
-- Documentation updates
-- Issue reporting

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.